 The Jōgasaki coast is easily accessible from the main stations.

 Its most exciting spot is of course the walking trail which extends for more than 10 km, located in the eastern part of Izu peninsula: you go through forests, pass aside rocks and cross a suspension bridge.
-Here you can experience nature and contact with other people!
+Here you can experience nature and contact with the locals.

 Moreover, the Jōgasaki coast offers a beautiful scenery from the sea: you can behold it while enjoying the popular cruises.

-I reached the Jōgasaki coast from Izu Kōgen station.
-In the half of March I went to Izu peninsula from Tōkyō to see the cherry trees.
+We reached the Jōgasaki coast from Izu Kōgen station.
+In the half of March we went to Izu peninsula from Tōkyō to see the cherry trees.
 The influence of ocean makes this area a little bit warmer than Tōkyō, so usually the cherry trees bloom one or two weeks before the ones in Tōkyō.
-In fact, right after exiting Izu Kōgen station I could see some blooming cherry trees in line.
+In fact, right after exiting Izu Kōgen station we could see some blooming cherry trees in line.

-After beholding them, I took the bus to Jōgasaki.
+After beholding them, we took the bus to Jōgasaki.

 There are small shops where you can have ice creams and snacks there.
-Among the ice cream flavors, I saw wasabi for the first time: I tasted it, spicy and creamy milk were creating a really strange flavor.
+Among the ice cream flavors, we saw wasabi for the first time: its spicy feature and the creamy milk create a truly strange flavor.

-I arrived at Jōgasaki’s shore and entered the forest.
+We arrived at Jōgasaki’s shore and entered the forest.
 The earth level is not very high, but it’s easier to walk while wearing hiking shoes, since some spots are not smooth to walk on.
-Exiting the forest I could see the ocean right the way, that impressed me.
+Exiting the forest we could see the ocean right the way, that impressed us.
 Walking along the sea you came across a long suspension bridge called Kadowakizaki: it is 23 meters long, 48 meters from the water surface.

 On the other side there is plenty of rocks: from there, you can take amazing pictures of the scenery, with the ocean on the background, and get close to it.
-Of course, be careful of the slippery rocks!
+Avoid the slippery rocks and enjoy this paradise!